One rig to control them all

-Bipermutative categories are the strictified version of rig categories: the two symmetric monoidal structures are strict, and right distributivity becomes an equality (such that $(A \oplus B) \otimes C = (A \otimes C) \oplus (B \otimes C)$), as do both nullary distributors (such that $A \otimes O = O = O \otimes A$), subject to three coherence conditions (see~\cite{may,bimonoidal-book}; the full definition of bipermutative category is also given in Appendix~\ref{app:defs}).
+Bipermutative categories are the strictified version of rig categories: the two symmetric monoidal structures are strict, and right distributivity becomes an equality (such that $(A \oplus B) \otimes C = (A \otimes C) \oplus (B \otimes C)$), as do both nullary distributors (such that $A \otimes O = O = O \otimes A$), subject to three coherence conditions (see~\cite{may,bimonoidal-book}).
 That this is the right notion of strict rig category is shown by the coherence theorem that every rig category is rig equivalent to a bipermutative one~\cite[Prop.
 3.5]{may}.
 We say that a bipermutative category is \emph{semisimple} when its object are natural numbers, and the two strict symmetric monoidal structures are multiplication and addition of natural numbers on objects.
 Semisimple bipermutative categories are naturally regarded as props by forgetting the tensor product $(\otimes,I)$.

 \begin{proposition} Given a semisimple bipermutative category $\cat C$ and a natural number $k$, the full subcategory of $\cat C$ whose objects are powers of $k$ is a prop $(\cat C_k, \otimes, 1)$. \end{proposition}